masumbillah-swe/Food-Ordering-System-OOP/README.md

 # Food-Ordering-System-OOP
-This is a Java console-based project demonstrating OOP principles like Abstraction, Inheritance, and Encapsulation
+This is a Java console-based project demonstrating OOP principles like Abstraction, Inheritance, and Encapsulation.